AnirudhG07/cmd_sandbox-rs/README.md

 This project was done under the Course [E0256 IISc Bengaluru](https://www.csa.iisc.ac.in/~vg/teaching/256/) instructed under Professor Vinod Ganapathy.

 > [!Important]
-> This project was developed and tested on Ubuntu 24.04
+> This project was developed and tested on Ubuntu 24.04 on both x86_64 and ARM64 architectures.

 ## Features of Sandbox